lidonation/intersect-product-commitee-nairobi-workshop/docs/vision/strategy-2030.md

     videos, and clear onboarding paths.
 Simplify learning for complex blockchain concepts, making them accessible to a wider audience, including beginners.
-* **Youth Engagement:** Implement pilot programs for blockchain education in schools, integrating it into existing curricula (e.g., computer science) to naturally engage younger generations.
-This can involve school clubs, gamified learning, and even running localized blockchain networks within educational settings.
-* **Promote Hands-on Experience:** Support initiatives that provide students and developers with practical experience in Cardano tooling and real-world problem-solving through blockchain and AI convergence.
 * **Enable Seamless Decentralized Collaboration:** Cultivate effective platforms and processes that facilitate asynchronous collaboration, transparent feedback, and